dwayne/elm-trs2/README.md

   - There would be one less indentation level.
 - Disadvantages
   - I won't be able to write `fresh (\x -> g x)` as `fresh g` anymore.
+  - I lose flexibility in the body of a `fresh` since it will always have to be a conjunction of goals.

 ### Alternative API for `run`